jizhang/blog/source/_posts/2018-10-03-flume-source-code-hdfs-sink.md

 ## Sink Component Lifecycle

-In the [previous article][1], we learnt that every Flume component implements `LifecycleAware` interface, and is started and monitored by `LifecycleSupervisor`.
+In the {% post_link flume-source-code-component-lifecycle 'previous article' %}, we learnt that every Flume component implements `LifecycleAware` interface, and is started and monitored by `LifecycleSupervisor`.
 Sink component is not directly invoked by this supervisor, but wrapped in `SinkRunner` and `SinkProcessor` classes.
 Flume supports three different [sink processors][2], to connect channel and sinks in different semantics.
 But here we only consider the `DefaultSinkProcessor`, that accepts only one sink, and we will skip the concept of sink group as well.

 ![Sink Component LifeCycle](/images/flume/sink-component-lifecycle.png)